-By default whitespace in a regex definition is irrelevant.
+By default, whitespace in a regex definition is ignored.

-If we want to match against a regex containing whitespace we have to do so explicitly.
+If we want to match against a regex containing whitespace, we have to do so explicitly.

-The :s in the regex m/:s Perl 6/ forces whitespace to be considered and not discarded.
+The :s in the regex m/:s Perl 6/ forces whitespace to be considered.

-Alternatively we could have written the regex as m/ Perl\s6 / and used \s which as we saw earlier is a placeholder for whitespace.
+Alternatively, we could have written the regex as m/ Perl\s6 / and used \s which represents a whitespace.

-If a regex contains more than a single whitespace, using :s becomes more effective in contrast with using \s for each and every whitespace.
+If a regex contains more than a single whitespace, using :s is a better option than using \s for each and every whitespace.